 Northwest Pakistan: UNHCR concentrating on shelter, registration, camp setup

-This is a summary of what was said by UNHCR spokesperson Andrew Purvis – to whom quoted text may be attributed – at the press briefing, on 22 May 2009, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Andrew Purvis – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 The number of displaced people formally registered by local authorities, with UNHCR's help, since May 2 following fighting in Lower Dir, Buner and Swat districts of Pakistan's north-west has surpassed 1.7 million.
 About 200,000 of these are in camps and the rest are staying with their families and friends or in schools and other communal buildings.

 UNHCR's main role in the joint UN response in the emergency phase of this crisis is to provide shelter and other relief supplies, provide technical help in setting up and coordinating camps and assisting local authorities with registration of displaced people.

 In the camps UNHCR is working to provide more shade above tents to help protect people from the intense heat which is reaching 45 degrees Celsius.
 The displaced people come from much cooler climates in Swat Valley and are suffering particularly, as a result.
 We will also soon set up separate communal shelters for men and women, or cool rooms, with electricity, fans and coolers to provide more respite from the scorching heat.